GeoffroyCouteau/GeoffroyCouteau.github.io/_pages/about.md

 <!--Currently, I am specifically looking for a master student to work on a project related to secure computation and coding theory during the period March 2021 -- September 2021 (other periods can be envisioned depending on the student constraints).
 There is a possibility of continuing this internship as a PhD.
 You might want to check the [internship proposal](/assets/pdf/internship_codes.pdf).-->

 I have the pleasure to advise several amazing PhD students, and I will not be accepting any new PhD requests in the next year or so.
 However, I have openings for postdocs.
 Topics of interest include, but are not limited to, secure computation, zero-knowledge proofs, post-quantum cryptography, code-based cryptography, and foundational aspects of cryptography (including black-box separations and connections to learning theory).

-If you are interested, send me a mail and consider applying to the [openings](https://www.irif.fr/postes/postdoc) of the Algorithm and Complexity team of IRIF (the deadline is November 1st, 2023 -- but if you missed it, you can still ping me).

 #### Postdocs